alvaroemmanuel/Resume/source/markdown/resume.md

 #### Software Integral de Sistemas de Cómputo
 2007 - 2009
 </header>
-Desarrollador de Sistemas para Hospitales y Consultorios Médicos basados en las plataformas Visual Basic 6.0 y .NET (C#/Gtk# sobre Mono y .NET Framework 2.0) con BD's Microsoft Access, MS SQL Server 2000/2005, MySQL, PostgreSQL y SQLite,  con entorno de trabajo basado en VisualStudio 2005 y MonoDevelop, utilizando la metodología XP (Extreme Programming), trabajando en los proyectos:
+Development of systems for hospitals and medical offices, based on Visual Basic 6.0 and .NET (C#/Gtk# with Mono and .NET Framework 2.0) with Microsoft Access, MS SQL Server 2000/2005, MySQL, PostgreSQL and SQLite, using VisualStudio 2005 and MonoDevelop and following the XP (Extreme Programming) agile methodology.
+Working on the projects:

-- Sistema de Medicina Preventiva del Hospital ABC Santa Fe
+- Preventive Medicine System for ABC Santa Fe Hospital
-- Sistema Médico Integral para consultorio del Dr. Gabriel Rodríguez Weber
+- Integrated Medical System for Dr. Gabriel Rodríguez Weber office
-- Sistema Médico Integral para consultorio del Dr. José Montes Montes
+- Integrated Medical System for Dr. José Montes Montes office
 </article>

 <article>